minterpy-project/minterpy/docs/contributors/about-us.rst

 About Us
 ========

+Minterpy is an optimized Python implementation of the multidimensional polynomial interpolation prototype algorithm called MIP, which was originally developed in MATLAB by Hecht et al.\ :footcite:`Hecht2020`.

-Minterpy is developed and maintained by a small team at the Center for Advanced Systems Understanding (`CASUS`_), an institute of the Helmholtz-Zentrum Dresden-Rossendorf (`HZDR`_).
+It is developed and maintained by a small team at the Center for Advanced Systems Understanding (`CASUS`_), an institute of the Helmholtz-Zentrum Dresden-Rossendorf (`HZDR`_).